Dimmeys: History

-Dimmeys' Decline
+Dimmeys' decline

-The company collapsed in 1996 with A$27 million of debts rendering it insolvent and was sold to a consortium, headed by Doug Zapelli.
+The company collapsed in 1996 with A$27 million in debts, and was sold to a consortium, headed by Doug Zapelli.

 In 1999, Dimmeys was fined A$60,000 for selling faulty children's bicycles.
 In 2001, Dimmeys was fined A$160,000 for selling children's nightwear that did not meet mandatory fire safety standards.

 The business was the subject of a 2007 book Dimmeys of Richmond: The Rise and Fall of a Family Business by historian Dr Samuel Furphy.

 In 2011, Dimmeys was fined A$400,000 after the Australian Competition & Consumer Commission instigated legal proceedings for selling children's nightwear without correctly attached fire hazard warning labels.

 In 2013, Dimmeys was fined A$3 million for breaching product safety laws.
-The action was brought against Dimmeys and their supplier, Starite Distributors, which is also owned by Zappelli, by the state consumer protection authority, Consumer Affairs Victoria., relating to the safety of certain children's toys and garments sold.
+The action was brought against Dimmeys and their supplier, Starite Distributors, which is also owned by Zapelli, by the state consumer protection authority, Consumer Affairs Victoria. relating to the safety of certain children's toys and garments sold.
 In addition to the fine, Dimmeys was also prohibited from selling items that require warnings or high safety standards for the next six years.
 Zapelli was banned from managing corporations for six years and was fined $120,000.
 Shortly thereafter, Dimmeys announced that it had entered into voluntary administration appointing SV Partners as the administrators, and was attempting to make arrangements that would allow it to continue trading while paying off the fine, and was also exploring the option of sale of some or all of its assets.

 In March 2014, Dimmeys was bought by Cool Breeze Clothing which was described by an administrator as "a startup company established specifically for the purpose of purchasing Dimmeys" with people connected to the industry behind it.Dimmeys announced on 19 November 2019 that it would be closing down, including all 31 stores and the online store, after 166 years of operation.
-This followed Cool Breeze Clothing, which had operated Dimmeys since the 2014 restructure, going into voluntary administration.
-Sales proceeded soon afterwards and closure was planned for 2020.
+This followed Cool Breeze Clothing, which had operated Dimmeys since the 2014 restructure, going into voluntary administration and appointing a liquidator.

 In 2021, the company announced that it would seek to open branches across eastern Australia such as at Westfield Knox in Melbourne's eastern suburbs and Childers in Queensland.

 Current stores

-As of March 2023, 20 Dimmeys discount department stores are operating, and the company website continues to list items for sale.
-There are Dimmeys stores in four Australian States:
+As of March 2025, 18 Dimmeys discount department stores are operating, and the company website continues to list items for sale.

+There are Dimmeys stores in four Australian states: